coretao-infra/OnD-AI-samples/samples/image-classify/scripts/NORMALIZATION_DESIGN.md

+#
+# Using .vscode/mcp.json to Start the MCP Server in VS Code

+To start the Image Metadata MCP server for local testing in VS Code:

+1. Ensure your Python virtual environment is set up and dependencies are installed.
+2. Open the Command Palette (`Ctrl+Shift+P`) in VS Code.
+3. Run the command: `MCP: Start Server` (or similar, depending on your MCP extension).
+4. Select the `ImageMetadata` server defined in `.vscode/mcp.json`.
+  - This will launch the server using the specified Python environment and arguments.
+5. The server will run in the background and can be used for metadata extraction and testing.

+You can edit `.vscode/mcp.json` to add or modify MCP server definitions as needed for your project.

 # Image Collection Normalization: Objectives & Design

 _This document describes the normalization workflow for preparing image datasets for AI/ML classification, with a focus on maximizing data richness and reproducibility._